algolia/instantsearch/docgen/src/guides/customization.md

 For simplicity, we will write custom widgets with [jQuery](https://jquery.com/) to manipulate the DOM.

+In the first three steps we focus on implementing the rendering function and then will it connect it to InstantSearch.

-#### 1. First render
+#### 1. Set up the DOM

+Since we use jQuery in these examples, we want to update only the changing parts of the markup at every render.

-First of all, we want to use `isFirstRendering` boolean (which is second argument of the render function) to insert the needed markup in the DOM on the first rendering lifecycle:
+To help you to do that, the connectors API provides `isFirstRendering` a boolean as second argument of the render function.
+We can leverage this to insert the initial markup of your custom widget.

 ```javascript
 var customMenuRenderFn = function(renderParams, isFirstRendering) {